 Unless I say otherwise, all images here are scans of silver gelatin prints, mostly from 35 mm film (a few from 120), that I developed in one of the darkrooms at Pittsburgh Filmmakers.
 (Well, now it’s Pittsburgh Center for Arts and Media, but it will always be Filmmakers to me.)
-I scan quick and dirty at the library or for 49 cents a minute at the Kinko’s (I should really buy a scanner someday) and can’t be bothered with Photoshop, so what you see is what I printed by hand, dust and water spots on the negatives and all.
+I can’t be bothered with Photoshop, so for the most part, what you see is what I printed by hand, dust and water spots on the negatives and all.

 The camera that took the photo below is a Panasonic Lumix.
-Which is a very good digital point-and-shoot, terrific in low light, and I recommend it.
+Which is a very good digital point-and-shoot, fits in your pocket, and has enough settings that you feel sort of like a photographer.
 But it doesn’t take photographs — at least what I mean by photographs.
-It doesn’t write with light on silver.
-It makes pictures out of ones and zeroes, and that’s a miracle too — just today, you probably made a beautiful picture with your telephone — but somehow for me it’s not as much fun.
-I like it for exposition, though, such as:
+It doesn’t write with light.
+It makes pictures out of ones and zeroes.
+And that’s just not much fun.

-Pictured are the main toys.
-Back row, in occasional use, a Polaroid Spectra and, for medium-format film, a Holga.
-Front, Minolta Maxxum 7000.
+From left to right: a Lomo (there’s a whole society of people crazy about the Lomo, but mostly it just gives me frustration), a Polaroid Spectra, a Minolta Maxxum 7000, and, for medium-format film, a Holga.
 Most of the photographs on this site were taken with the Minolta.
 Why this camera?
 Because nobody ever tried to sell me any other kind for rent money.
-But you can get one now for about thirty dollars, and I still recommend it, even if it’s heavy and a bit noisy.
+But you can get one now for about thirty dollars, and I still recommend it, even if it’s heavy and noisy.
 Not so great for capturing solemn moments in church, good if your band wants to launch into “Girls on Film.”